mlanza/proposal-command-syntax/README.md

 const modNums = state.deref(); //extract the replacement object nums === modNums; //false
 ```
-Functional programming simulates side effects and then later apply the fruit of the computation to achieve actual side effects—since a program without side effects does nothing.
+Functional programming simulates side effects and then later applies the fruit of the computation to achieve actual side effects—since a program without side effects does nothing.
 It separates the pristine and pure from the messy and impure for greater good.

 Faux commands are the bread and butter of this kind of separation.
 They permit simulation before effect.
 Invariably, they're useful to have as evidenced by the eventual appearance of the three faux commands for arrays.
 In practice, a faux command in its simplest form is a copy-before-mutation operation.